GRADUATE ASSISTANTS

 Advisor:

 Drs.
-Maureen G. Frank and Carlos E. “Lalo” Gonzales
+Maureen G. Frank and Carlos E. “Lalo” Gonzalez

 M.S. thesis

-Project: Using passive acoustic techniques to monitor an endangered gamebird species (Montezuma Quail)
+Project: Using passive acoustic techniques to monitor a sensitive gamebird species (Montezuma Quail)

 Advisor: